 Having trouble with your child’s bedtime routine?
 Check out examples of a 3 year old sleep schedule and find one that works for you!

 You’re not alone, friend.
-One of my twins flat-out refused to nap.
-Some days he was okay without a nap, but otherwise, he was a hot mess come the afternoon.
-He’d wake up early every day, no matter what time he’d go to bed (or whether he napped or not).
+One of my twins flat-out refused to take his afternoon nap.
+Some days he was okay without it, but usually, he didn’t get enough sleep.
+He’d also wake up early every day, no matter what time he’d go to bed (or whether he napped or not).

-And forget about the double whammy: early wake-ups and no naps.
+And forget about the double whammy: early wake-ups and no naps meant he didn’t get the sleep he needed.

 Finding a 3 year old sleep schedule that works for you

-This is the stage when irregular sleep schedules are all too common.
+This is the age group when irregular sleep schedules are all too common because of changing sleep needs.

-After three kids, I’ve learned that finding the right 3 year old sleep schedule is all about trial and error.
-Sometimes you just need to see how other parents schedule their kids’ sleep so you can adjust bedtimes and naps until you find one that works for you.
+After three kids, I’ve learned that finding the right sleep schedule is all about trial and error.
+Sometimes you just need to see how other parents with kids the same age as yours schedule their days.

-So, I asked and dug around to see how other families structure their sleep schedules.
+So, I asked and dug around to see how other families structure their sleep and nap schedules.
 Below are several samples of a 3 year old sleep schedule — both with and without naps.
-(FYI, younger 3 year olds tend to need naps more so than almost-4 year olds.)
+Hopefully, you can find a sleep pattern that works for you:

 3 year old sleep schedule samples (with a nap)